-- The Data Integration Service does not optimize mapping performance in the following scenarios: - There are unconnected ports between the source and target in the mapping. - The data types of the source and target in the mapping do not match. - You write data to an existing Hive target table that is either partitioned or bucketed. - You run a mapping on an Azure HDInsight cluster that uses WASB to write data to an HDFS complex file target of the Parquet format. - The date or time data type in the Sqoop source is mapped to the timestamp data type in the Hive target. - The Sqoop source contains a decimal column and the target is a complex file. - · If you configure Hive-specific Sqoop arguments to write data to a Hive target, Sqoop ignores the arguments. - If you configure a delimiter for a Hive target table that is different from the default delimiter, Sqoop ignores the delimiter.
+- The Data Integration Service does not optimize mapping performance in the following scenarios: - There are unconnected ports between the source and target in the mapping. - The data types of the source and target in the mapping do not match. - You write data to an existing Hive target table that is either partitioned or bucketed. - You run a mapping on an Azure HDInsight cluster that uses WASB to write data to an HDFS complex file target of the Parquet format. - The date or time data type in the Sqoop source is mapped to the timestamp data type in the Hive target. - The Sqoop source contains a decimal column and the target is a complex file. - Mapping that reads Decimal or Double data types from a Sqoop source and writes to an HDFS target that uses the Parquet format. - If you configure Hive-specific Sqoop arguments to write data to a Hive target, Sqoop ignores the arguments. - If you configure a delimiter for a Hive target table that is different from the default delimiter, Sqoop ignores the delimiter.